vitaly-t/pg-promise/README.md

                     // fixing single-quote symbols and wrapping the result
                     // in quotes (unless flag 'raw' is set);

+pgp.as.name(value);
+                    // converts value into PostgreSQL name/identifier,
+                    // wrapped in double quotes.

 pgp.as.date(value, raw);
                     // converts value into PostgreSQL date/time presentation,
                     // wrapped in quotes (unless flag 'raw' is set);